Our website uses cookies for statistical purposes.

 The applicant and the sponsor will provide adequate and sufficient proof of their relationship as part of the mandatory documentation requirements.

-The dependent is required to fill in Part A of the application form for the dependent’s visa, while the Part B of the same form is completed by the sponsor.
+The dependent is required to fill in Part A of the application form for the dependent’s visa, while Part B of the same form is completed by the sponsor.

+The duration of the dependent’s stay is dependent on that of the sponsor.
 The holder of a spouse visa in Hong Kong does not require special permission to study in HKSAR.

 Dependents are generally permitted to take up employment while in the HKSAR, however, this is not possible for the dependants of sponsors who are in Hong Kong for study purposes.